kinoute/Hack-Z370-HD3P-i5-8400/README.md

 As I mentioned in my setup above, I use an USB Audio interface for input/output.
 Therefore, I don't use that much (almost never) the inputs/outputs provided on the back of the motherboard.

-Nevertheless, this EFI/config.plist should allow you to use sound I/O provided by the motherboard without any problem.
+Nevertheless, this repo should allow you to use sound I/O provided by the motherboard without any problem.

 With the AppleALC layout id set to "1" (already done in my `config.plist`), I was able to use: